GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 The TRS-80 Model II keyboard is rather bulky and occupies a lot of desk space.
 Sometime you even do not have a proper working keyboard.
 This project describes a solution where you use Putty running on a Windows or Linux computer connected to an Arduino as the keyboard replacement for a TRS-80 Model II.
-The models 16 and 16B use the same keyboard hardware.
+The model 16 uses the same keyboard hardware (keyboard without cable).

 ![PXL_20250730_233510440](https://github.com/user-attachments/assets/38e45ba9-abd1-4610-a2d1-7861c1418159)

-This project can also be used for the Model 12 & 6000.
+This project can also be used for the Models 12, 16B & 6000.
+These models use a keyboard with cable.
 Please note that the pins on the keyboard connector of these computers are different from the Model II !!